Uncertainty-Driven Action Quality Assessment: Proposed Approach

 \section{Proposed Approach}

-In this section, we introduce the proposed UD-AQA (see Figure \ref{Fig2}).
-UD-AQA builds on the intuition that multiple scores are caused in the AQA task by human perceptual uncertainty.
-Therefore, we design a CVAE-based module to encode the uncertainty.
-Section~\ref{subsection1} first introduces the extraction of the video-level features.
+In this section, we introduce the proposed UD-AQA, which builds on the intuition that multiple different scores in the AQA task arise from expert assessment uncertainty.
+Therefore, we design a CVAE-based module to encode this uncertainty.
+Figure~\ref{Fig2} shows the framework of our proposed UD-AQA, which contains two branches: a deterministic prediction branch, and a generative CVAE-based probabilistic latent branch.
+In the deterministic branch, we follow the existing works to use I3D for clip-level feature extraction and then aggregate several clip-level features into one video-level feature.
+In the probabilistic branch, we aim to construct a Gaussian distributional latent space to model the uncertainty between the given video and its corresponding judge scores.
+Features from two branches are connected to produce multiple predictions.
+We also estimate concrete uncertainty values for further training.

+Subsequently, Section~\ref{subsection1} first introduces the extraction of the deterministic video-level features.
 Then, the proposed CVAE-based uncertainty modeling process is described in Section~\ref{subsection2}.
 Section~\ref{subsection3} introduces the estimation of the uncertainty value.
 Section~\ref{subsection4} further details the objective loss functions.
 Section~\ref{section5} describes the uncertainty-guided training process.